(toe pyre' a mate)

-Topiramate is used alone or with other medications to treat certain types of seizures in people who have epilepsy.
+Topiramate is used alone or with other medications to treat certain types of seizures including primary generalized tonic-clonic seizures (formerly known as a grand mal seizure; seizure that involves the entire body) and partial onset seizures (seizures that involve only one part of the brain).
 Topiramate is also used with other medications to control seizures in people who have Lennox-Gastaut syndrome (a disorder that causes seizures and developmental delays).
-Topiramate is used to treat patients who continue to have seizures even when they take other antiseizure medications.
 Topiramate is also used to prevent migraine headaches but not to relieve the pain of migraine headaches when they occur.
 Topiramate is in a class of medications called anticonvulsants.
 It works by decreasing abnormal excitement in the brain.

 HOW should this medicine be used?

-Topiramate comes as a tablet and a sprinkle capsule (capsule that contains small beads of medication that can be sprinkled on food) to take by mouth.
-It is usually taken with or without food twice a day in the morning and evening.
-Take topiramate at around the same times every day.
+Topiramate comes as a tablet, a sprinkle capsule (capsule that contains small beads of medication that can be sprinkled on food), and an extended-release (long-acting) capsule to take by mouth.
+The tablets and sprinkle capsules are usually taken with or without food once or twice a day.
+The extended-release capsules are usually taken with or without food once a day.
+Take topiramate at around the same time(s) every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take topiramate exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 There is another medication with a name similar to the brand name for topiramate.
 You should be sure that you receive topiramate and not the similar medication each time you fill your prescription.
 Be sure that the prescription your doctor gives you is clear and easy to read.
 Talk to your pharmacist to be sure that you are given topiramate.
-After you receive your medication, compare the tablets to the pictures in the manufacturer's patient information sheet.
 If you think you were given the wrong medication, talk to your pharmacist.
 Do not take any medication unless you are certain it is the medication that your doctor prescribed.

 Topiramate tablets have a bitter taste so you should swallow them whole.
-Do not split, chew, or crush them.
 It is especially important that you not take topiramate tablets that have been broken for any length of time because tablets that are broken may lose their effectiveness over time.